Rank growth of elliptic curves in $S_4$ and $A_4$ quartic extensions of the rationals: Introduction

-If we do not wish to specify one of the two Galois group cases above, we will call a $K_3$ as above just an \emph{admissible cubic resolvent} for some $E$.
+In the event we do not need to specify one of the two Galois group cases above, we will call a $K_3$ as in one of the two cases above an \emph{admissible cubic resolvent} for some $E$.

 Note that the restrictions placed on $K_3$ to make it admissible for some elliptic curve are not overly burdensome.
-For example, the condition that $\mathrm{Cl}(K_3)[2]=0$ is satisfied for a positive proportion of cubic fields.
-This follows from from a result of Bhargava \cite{BhargQuartic}*{Theorem 5}.
-Further, the conditions on the distinguished place should be compared to the assumptions in, for example, \cite{MR}*{Theorem 1.6}.
+The conditions on the distinguished place should be compared to the assumptions of \cite{MR}*{Theorem 1.6}.

-Theorem \ref{thm:mainrank} is a consequece of the following result.
+Theorem \ref{thm:mainrank} is a consequence of the following result.

-\begin{theorem} Let $E$ be an elliptic curve defined over $\Q$ such that $\Gal(\mathbb{Q}(E[2])/\Q) \simeq S_3$ and $\Sel(E/\Q)=0$, and let $K_3$ be an admissible cubic resolvent for $E$.
+\begin{theorem} Let $E$ be an elliptic curve defined over $\Q$ such that $\Gal(\mathbb{Q}(E[2])/\Q) \simeq S_3$, and $\Sel(E/\Q)=0$, and let $K_3$ be an admissible cubic resolvent for $E$.
 Then there are infinitely many square norm twists, $E^F/K_3$ such that \begin{itemize} \item If $\dim_{\FF}\Sel(E/K_3) \equiv 0 \pmod{2}$, then $\dim_{\FF} \Sel(E^F/K_3) = 0$ ; \item if $\dim_{\FF}\Sel(E/K_3) \equiv 1 \pmod{2}$, then $\dim_{\FF} \Sel(E^F/K_3) = 1$. \end{itemize} \end{theorem}

-\begin{remark} In Theorems \ref{thm:mainrank} and \ref{thm:mainsel}, and in what follows, when we say ``infinitely many'' we mean the number of such things with height bounded by $X$ is $\gg X^{1/2}/\log{X}^\alpha$ for some $\alpha > 0$.
-Further, $\alpha$ can be explicitly determined.
-The sizes of these lower bounds are elucidated in Proposition \ref{prop:manytwists}. \end{remark}
+\begin{remark} In Theorems \ref{thm:mainrank} and \ref{thm:mainsel}, and in what follows, when we say ``infinitely many'' we mean the number of such things with the norm of their discriminant bounded above by $X$ is $\gg X^{1/2}/\log{X}^\alpha$ for some $\alpha > 0$.
+Further, $\alpha$ depends on $E$ and the two torsion field $K_3(E[2])$.
+The sizes of these lower bounds, particularly the values of $\alpha$ depending on $K_3$ and $E$, are elucidated in Proposition \ref{prop:manytwists}. \end{remark}

-\begin{remark} In the case that one obtains infinitely many $A_4$-quartic extensions for which the Mordell or 2-Selmer rank has some presribed behavior, the ``infinitely many'' given by the two theorems above differs by the predicted number of $A_4$ quartic extensions only by some factors of $\log X$.
-In particular, Malle's conjecture predicts that the number of $A_4$-quartic extensions of a number field $L$ with absolute value of the norm of the relative discriminant bounded by $X$ is asymptotic to $c_LX\log{X}^{b_L}$ for constants $b_L,c_L$ depending on $L$ \cite{Malle}. \end{remark}
+\begin{remark} In the case that one obtains infinitely many $A_4$-quartic extensions for which the Mordell or 2-Selmer rank has some prescribed behavior, the ``infinitely many'' given by the two theorems above differs from the predicted number of $A_4$-quartic extensions only by some factors of $\log X$.
+In particular, Malle's conjecture \cite{Malle} predicts that the number of $A_4$-quartic extensions of a number field $L$ with absolute value of the norm of the relative discriminant bounded by $X$ is asymptotic to $c_LX^{1/2}\log{X}^{b_L}$ for constants $b_L$ and $c_L$ depending on $L$.

+The number of $S_4$-quartic extensions of $L$ with absolute value of the norm of the relative discriminant bounded by $X$ is asymptotic to $d_LX$ for a constant $d_L$ depending on $L$ \cite{ BSW}.
+In this case the ``infinitely many'' given by the two theorems above differs from $S_4$-quartic asymptotic by both a logarithmic factor and a factor of $X^{1/2}$. \end{remark}